How To Lock File Cabinets

 There are a few possible situations, and a locksmith can help you with all of them.
 When you need to lock a filing cabinet, you might: just need a filing cabinet key, want to replace a missing lock, or are looking to add a lock to the filing cabinet.
 Depending on the application, you can lock a filing cabinet with: cam locks, filing cabinet locking bars, hasps, plunger locks and dead latch locks.

-- Replacing a missing file cabinet lock
+- How to replace a file cabinet lock

 - How to lock a file cabinet that doesn’t have a current lock